AdebayoTosin/films_data_exploraton/README.md

 The project will focus on retrieving, filtering, and analyzing data to answer real-life business questions related to the film industry.

-**Disclaimer** This is not a real company as wwe know inidata base is complile by DAHEL TECH for learning purposes
+**Disclaimer** This is not a real company as we know inidata base is complile by DAHEL TECH for learning purposes

 ![image](https://github.com/AdebayoTosin/films_data_exploraton/blob/main/inidata_set.png)